malcolmchetwyn/rhino/README.md

 ]
 ```

+## Performance
+1. Uses FastAPI for low latency and asynchronous request handling, making it suitable for high-performance IO-bound and high-concurrency systems
+2. Using word streaming back to use to make it feel modern
+3. All indexes are loaded into memory once on script execution to optimize data retrieval.
+If an index somehow gets dropped it will automatically pick it up again.
+4. Used FAISS.
+Facebooks massively scaleable opensource vector store.
+5. Used Langchain where possible.
+Some of langchain is slow.
+6. Only chunks files when over the token limit
+7. Implement my own chunking for faster retrieval
+8. Uses Redis for Session Management

 ## Getting Around Token Limitations
 I've written code to tokenize large text inputs, chunk and batch them then combine them if needed.
 I have not used Langchain but this way is more responsive however it uses an MapReduce pattern.